yoavweiss/Responsive-Image-Container/README.md

 ## Downsides of this solution

-* Decoding of this container will consume more than traditional sequantial JPEGs, since it'd require layer compositing.
+* Decoding of this container will consume more than traditional sequantial JPEGs, since it'd require layer upscaling.
- - This may be eased by using the GPU for compositing.
+ - This may be eased by using the GPU for upscaling.
+* Network performance in HTTP/1.1 may be an issue.
+Needs to be investigated.
+* Monochrome or print specific images are not supported.
 * If art-directed images of lower resolution are completely different than their higher resolution counterparts, this solution is no good for that case.
  - A separate resource would be better there.
  - There seems to be a consensus that this case is rather rare.

+## Dependencies

+* libjpeg
+* libzlib
+* libwebp
+* PIL

+On ubuntu you can run `sudo apt-get install libjpeg-dev zlib1g-dev libwebp-dev python-pillow`

+## Usage

+Encoding: `./ric_encoder.py encode <input> <output> <config>`
+Decoding: `./ric_encoder.py decode <input> <output>`

+The config files are json files that indicate the output width and crop for each layer.
+Examples can be found in `samples/*_config.txt`.